uts-magic-lab/pyride_pr2/README.md

-#Python based Robot Inteactive Development Environment (PyRIDE) for ROS/PR2
+#Python based Robot Interactive Development Environment (PyRIDE) for ROS/PR2

 ##Introduction
 Python based Robot Interactive Development Environment (PyRIDE) is a middleware that provides a self-contained development environment for rapid interactive programming of robot skills and behaviours using Python scripting language.
-PyRIDE functions as a software integration tool that aggregates disparate robot software modules and exposes their functionalities to an embedded Python intepreter engine through a unified programmming interface.
+PyRIDE functions as a software integration tool that aggregates disparate robot software modules and exposes their functionalities to an embedded Python interpreter engine through a unified programming interface.
 Robot programmers can access the embedded Python engine and the unified robot function programming interface using a remote interactive shell service.
 One can code, perform experiments/test, debug programs interactively in the same way as using the standard Python interactive interpreter.
 Programs can transit seamlessly from development to deployment with a bootstrap mechanism.
 PyRIDE also provides remote user level accesses of the robot functionalities, e.g. real-time robot camera image data, through a client-server mechanism.
-You can view a tech demo [here](https://www.youtube.com/watch?v=0DTB62lm8z4).
+You can view a demonstration video [here](https://www.youtube.com/watch?v=0DTB62lm8z4).

 Finally, PyRIDE is written in portable C++ and can be ported to various robot platform with